ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 There are range of benefits for participating in the challenge.

 * **Prizes**: Most of our challenges have prizes for the best individuals as well as the best teams.
-For example, in the Spring-Summer Challenge 2021 we will reward the top 5 submissions with Amazon giftcards.
+In the Fall 2022 Challenge, we will reward the top 5 submissions with Amazon giftcards.
 The rank will be based on the quality (accuracy) as well as the exploration effort/creativity of the participant submission.
-The total prize money varies and can range up to $5000.
+The total prize money varies and can range up to $2000.
 * **Certificates**: Every participant will receive a digital certificate for participation with logos of the sponsors.
 * **Jobs Ready**: Looking for a job?
 Your work in this hack can be a portfolio that showcases your problem-solving abilities.
 What's more valuable to employers than being able to solve real-world problems creatively?
 * **Showcases**: We will share the winning solutions on the website.